pingevt/drupal-react-widgets/drupal-react-widgets.md

 ^ Show basic react files: index.js...
 ^ Started with `create react app`

+^ This specific example could be done in plain JS...

 ^ this worked for us, but we had higher ambitions...

 ___